We get lots of questions about canvas!

 Remember though, it's can be easier and cheaper to make money in your business to pay for something than to learn a new business from scratch!

-There are two main types of stainless steel commonly used in marine applications; 304 and 316.
+There are two main types of stainless steel commonly used in marine applications.

-Type 304, or one of its modifications, has slightly higher strength and wear resistance than type 316, and is used for components where both strength and corrosion resistance are needed.
+Type 304 has slightly higher strength and wear resistance than type 316, and is used for components where both strength and corrosion resistance are needed.

 Type 316 has molybdenum added to increase corrosion resistance, but it is still not resistant to warm sea water.
 In many marine environments 316 does exhibit surface corrosion, usually visible as brown staining.
 This is particularly associated with crevices and rough surface finish.